 However, start dates start only after the distributor achieves POS to the end-customer.
 Once the supplier’s channel partner completes a transaction, the distributor is now “on the clock” to submit a specific claim(s) before the required program end date; or, depending on certain regulations, the inclusion of an end date may not be included in the claim agreement.

 In order to approve the off-invoice discount, each claim is either accepted or rejected.

-One of the more prominent reasons suppliers experience false claims/ loss of income is program administrators ‘green lighting’ rebates based on vague requirements.
-The CMR Ship and Debit program eliminates this ambiguity with robust data management software that authorizes price agreements based on item type/group, product ‘family’ or stock keeping unit (SKU).
+One of the more prominent reasons suppliers experiences false claims/ loss of income is program administrators ‘green lighting’ rebates based on vague requirements.
+The CMR Ship and Debit program eliminate this ambiguity with robust data management software that authorizes price agreements based on item type/group, product ‘family’ or stock keeping unit (SKU).